-Cash and cash equivalents, receivables, environmental guarantee fund, trade payables, accrued expenses and other payables, and short-term loans carrying amounts approximate fair value.
+Cash and cash equivalents, receivables, environmental guarantee fund, trade payables, and accrued expenses and other payables approximate fair value.
 Most of these financial instruments are relatively short-term in nature.

 Long-term debt

 The carrying values approximated the fair value because of recent and regular repricing of interest rates (e.g. monthly, quarterly, semi-annual or annual basis) based on current market conditions.
 In 2023 and 2022, interest rate ranges from 4.50% to 5.13%.